-How to display values from custom managed properties in search results - option 2 in SharePoint Server
+How to display values from custom managed properties in classic search results - option 2 in SharePoint Server

 Summary: Learn a second option for displaying values from custom managed properties in SharePoint Server.

-In How to display values from custom managed properties in search results - option 1 in SharePoint Server we showed a simple method to add a custom icon and values from two custom managed properties to your search results.
-In this topic, we'll look at a somewhat fuller method for changing the way search results are displayed that includes if statements and hit highlighting.
+In How to display values from custom managed properties in search results - option 1 in SharePoint Server we showed a simple method to add a custom icon and values from two custom managed properties to your classic search results.
+In this topic, we'll look at a somewhat fuller method for changing the way classic search results are displayed that includes if statements and hit highlighting.
 In this article, you'll learn:

 Strategy for killing three birds with one stone - search results version

 First, let's state what we want to achieve:

 Apply hit highlighting to the two custom managed properties.

 Get automatically improved relevancy for our classic search results.

 Before we look at details about how to achieve these goals, let's look at the strategy we want to follow.
 If this gets a bit complex, please try to hang in there.
 Hopefully it'll be clear by the end.